MississaugaCoding/mississaugacoding.github.io/_posts/2015-10-06-html-css-js-review.md

 The jury may still be out on this one, but one thing to keep in mind is that function declarations get hoisted whereas function expressions do not.

+To illustrate:

+{% highlight javascript %}

+// invoking function 'foo' before defining it
+// works because the function is defined with
+// a function declaration, which gets 'hoisted' foo();

+// invoking function 'bar' before defining it
+// does not work because the function is defined
+// with a function expression, which does not
+// get 'hoisted'
+bar();

+function foo() {
+    alert('called foo');
+}

+var bar = function() {
+    alert('called bar');
+}

+{% endhighlight %}

+In fact, if you run this script with the console on (F12), it gives an `Uncaught TypeError: bar is not a function`.

 Here is a more [in-depth article](http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html) on the subject.